MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know the first computer programmer was a woman?
-Her name was Ada Lovelace and she wrote the world's first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
-Essentially, she was coding before it was even a thing!
-Quite curious and revolutionary for that time, wasn't it?
+Did you know that the first computer programmer was a woman?
+Her name was Ada Lovelace and she wrote the first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
+Thus, she didn't have the opportunity to test her algorithm on an actual computer, however, her work is considered as the World's first computer programming.
+Quite curious, isn't it?